Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Introduction/02-Edge-AI-ZCU104/step2.md

    CONFIG_parted
    CONFIG_resize-part
     ```
-    - dnf is for package package management
+    - dnf is for package management
     - parted, e2fsprogs-resize2fs and resize-part can be used for ext4 partition resize.
 We will use it to expand the ext4 partition to make full use of SD card size when running Vitis-AI test case in [Step 4](./step4.md).

     *Packages for Vitis-AI dependencies support:*